4 Employee Feedback Examples: Plus How & When to Use Them

 For example, if you’ve noticed a few mistakes starting to creep into an employee’s work, you might flag that with them during a 360 Employee Review, pointing to a few specific examples so they can see exactly what you mean.
 Then, you can talk through some ideas with them about what they can change to fix the problem going forward.

-And always be sure to end on a positive note.
+Always end on a positive note.
 Mention another area they’re doing well in or a recent win they had at work to balance out the criticism and let them know it’s just this one area they could improve in.

 While this type of feedback isn't the easiest to give, it is as effective when shared appropriately.